Corrections and Criminal Justice Policy

-Bill C-93, An Act to provide no-cost, expedited record suspensions for simple possession of cannabis, came into force on August 1, 2019.
-This legislation expedites the record suspension process for people convicted only of simple possession of cannabis, eliminating the $631 application fee and the up to 10-year wait period.
+An Act to provide no-cost, expedited record suspensions for simple possession of cannabis came in effect on August 1, 2019, expediting the record suspension process for people convicted only of simple possession of cannabis, eliminating the $644 application fee and the up to 10-year wait period.
 To learn more about the application process, Canadians can visit Canada.ca/cannabis-record-suspension.

 - High risk offenders:

 - Public Safety Canada is responsible for the Sex Offenders Information Registration Act and works closely with the RCMP, who administrates the National Sex Offender Registry.
-In addition, Public Safety Canada engages with provinces and territories on high risk offender matters, including participating in the Coordinating Committee of Senior Official’s High Risk Offender Working Group and National Flagging System.
+In addition, Public Safety Canada engages with provinces and territories on high risk offender matters, including participating in the Coordinating Committee of Senior Official's High Risk Offender Working Group and administering the National Flagging System Class Grant Program.

 - Expungement of historically unjust convictions:

 - The Expungement of Historically Unjust Convictions Act allows for the permanent destruction of judicial records of unjust convictions.
 Learn about the eligibility criteria and how to apply for the expungement of one or more convictions.
 As the organization responsible for the Act, Public Safety Canada works closely with the PBC, the RCMP, the Department of Justice, and the LGBTQ2 Secretariat within the Privy Council Office.

 - How Public Safety Canada supports community safety and community-based corrections through various programs and services.